ChenXiao61/Img_augmentor/docs/userguide/extend.rst

 Extending Augmentor to add new functionality is quite simple, and is performed in two steps:

-1) create a custom class which subclasses from the :class:`.Operation` base class, and
+1) Create a custom class which subclasses from the :class:`.Operation` base class, and
-2) add an object of your new class to the pipeline using the :func:`~Augmentor.Pipeline.Pipeline.add_operation` function.
+2) Add an object of your new class to the pipeline using the :func:`~Augmentor.Pipeline.Pipeline.add_operation` function.

-This allows you to add custom functionality at run-time.
+This allows you to add custom functionality and extend Augmentor at run-time.
 Of course, if you have written an operation that may be of benefit to the community, you can of course make a pull request on the GitHub repository.

 The following sections describe extending Augmentor in two steps.
 Step 1 is creating a new :class:`.Operation` subclass, and step 2 is using an object of your new custom operation in a pipeline.